 Once auditory processing disorder is diagnosed, the cause can be then determined and, if necessary, treated.

-Whilst there is now evidence of a cure for Auditory Processing Disorder, you can learn to live with it by making some changes to the way you listen.
+While there is no cure for APD, but you can learn to live with it by making some changes to the way you listen.
 Auditory training relates to exercises you can do to improve listening and communication skills.
 Practising these exercises can train your brain to analyse sound better.
-It's important to do this consistently in order to gain the maximum benefit and there are now many computer based training programs now available such as Listening and Communication Enhancement (LACE).
+It’s important to do this consistently in order to gain the most benefit and there are now many computer based training programs now available, such as Listening and Communication Enhancement (LACE).

 Don't be afraid to ask others for help.
 For example, they can get your attention by calling your name before they talk, speak clearly and slower or emphasise their speech to highlight the key points of the message.
 A simple repeat of key facts can help but it may be necessary for them to rephrase the message.
-Remember too that a lot of speech perception can be obtained by observing visual clues of the speaker so simply facing the speaker will aid understanding.
+Remember that a lot of speech perception can be obtained by observing visual clues from the speaker so simply facing the speaker will help with understanding.